elshamamokoena/elshamamokoena/README.md

   - Microsoft Azure
   - GitHub
   - Asp.Net Core
   - Bootstrap/CSS
+  - Bootstrap Studio
+  - Visual Studio
-  - OAuth2 & OpenID Connect (working knowledge)
+  - OAuth2 & OpenID Connect
   - Technical writing

 I have worked with other technologies, such as PHP, Python and Java at a competent level, and highly malleable with new technologies.